panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 *Before I continue, allow me to make a recommendation.*

-*If you want to significantly improve your React knowledge, I recommend the fantastic ["React Front To Back Course"](https://www.traversymedia.com/a/2147528895/FqXWyazh) by Brad Traversy.
+*If you want to significantly improve your React knowledge, take the  fantastic ["React Front To Back Course"](https://www.traversymedia.com/a/2147528895/FqXWyazh) by Brad Traversy.
 Use the coupon code "DMITRI" and get up to 20% discount!*

 ## 1. *useMemo()* hook